 You said, “I have nice acquaintances, and my social life is interesting as long as I show up.
 As soon as I don’t, due to holidays, work, whatever, it easily happens that I don’t talk to anyone for a week or more.”

 This is a perfect example of you feeling inadequate over something that is true for most people.
 The only person I speak to on the phone regularly is my sister-in-law, and I have a good amount of close, deep friendships with women both in and out of town.
 Even when it comes to my close friends in town, we can easily go weeks or a month or more without speaking on the phone or seeing each other in person.
 I know this is true for my friends and their other friends, too.
-If you focus on quantity of time over quality, I think you’ll always feel like you don’t have close friends.
+If you focus on quantity of time over quality, I think you’ll always feel like you have shallow friendships.
 The depth of a friendship cannot be measured in minutes together or minutes on the phone.

 You then said, “It seems to me that other moms at school quickly become close.”
 How do you know that the banter you’re witnessing in the hallway or pickup line at school is anything more than very friendly acquaintances happy to see each other?
 Even if what you’re seeing is an example good friends interacting, it does not mean that these people would call each other to water the plants or to help when someone in the household is sick.
 (We’ll come back to flowers and sick calls later.)